-The term post-conviction relief refers to legal channels by which defendants convicted of a crime can seek to get their convictions overturned, sentences modified, records expunged or civil rights reinstated.
-There is often limited time to pursue these measures, so defendants are advised to consult with a lawyer right away to go over their best options.
+The term post-conviction relief refers to legal channels by which defendants convicted of a crime can seek to get their convictions overturned, sentences modified, records expunged or civil rights restored.
+There is often a limited timeframe in which to pursue these measures, so defendants are advised to consult with a lawyer right away to go over their best options.

 Below our California criminal defense attorneys summarize the following types of post-conviction relief and provide links to our in-depth articles on: